Laurine Lecavelier: 2017–18 season

-After the 2016-17 season, Lecavelier parted ways with coach Katia Gentelet before moving to Colorado Springs, Colorado to train with American coaches Kori Ade and Rohene Ward.
+After the 2016–17 season, Lecavelier parted ways with coach Katia Gentelet before moving to Colorado Springs, Colorado to train with American coaches Kori Ade and Rohene Ward.

 After a tenth-place finish at the 2017 CS Lombardia Trophy, Lecavelier competed on the Grand Prix series, and was assigned to two events for the first time.
 She finished eighth at the 2017 Skate Canada International, followed by an eleventh-place finish at the 2017 Internationaux de France.

 At the 2017 French Figure Skating Championships, Lecavelier again finished second behind Maé-Bérénice Méité.
 At the 2018 European Championships she finished eleventh, while Méité was eighth.
 In consequence, Méité was assigned to France's lone ladies' entry at the 2018 Winter Olympics, while Lecavelier was sent to the 2018 World Championships in Milan, where she finished fourteenth.

 2018–19 season

 Beginning on the Grand Prix series, Lecavelier finished fifth at the 2018 Skate America.
 She next competed at the Inge Solar Memorial, a Challenger event, again placing fifth.
 Finishing out the Grand Prix at the 2018 Internationaux de France, she placed ninth.

 After winning another silver medal at the French Championships, she reprised her previous career best placement at the European Championships, finishing fifth.
-As a result she was chosen over Méité to represent France at the 2019 World Championships in Saitama, where she placed fifteenth.
+As a result, she was chosen over Méité to represent France at the 2019 World Championships in Saitama, where she placed fifteenth.

 2019–20 season

 On September 28, 2019, Lecavelier competed at and won France's Master's de Patinage, but did not attend any additional events later in the season.
-In January of 2020, it was reported by L'Équipe that Lecavelier had tested positive for cocaine at the Master's, and was facing a competition ban of up to four years.
+In January 2020, it was reported by L'Équipe that Lecavelier had tested positive for cocaine at the Master's, and was facing a competition ban of up to four years.